 Visiting the Louvre at night

 We decided that the Mona Lisa would be our first stop because, well, it’s the Mona Lisa.
 We were surprised to find only about fifteen people crowded around the tiny portrait.
 It was a much better experience than I was expecting based on everything I’ve read about visiting the Louvre over the years.
 This is the main reason I’d choose to go back at night instead of rushing the gates in the morning.
+If only for this reason, the evening is the best time to go to the Louvre.

 I have to confess that I’m not a super huge art fan.
 I like to look at landscapes and enjoy the quality of intricately detailed paintings that I can’t fathom being able to create, but I’m not one to assess the use of shadows or brush technique.
 I prefer to just wander and pick out some of the pretty ones to look at more closely, so I felt like the Louvre was a little lost on me.
 The sheer amount of stunning artwork was almost overwhelming.